Albert-AGM/email_network/README.md

 This data science project combines network analysis and supervised machine learning to predict given an email network of a company, which employees are receiving a management position salary.

-Check the project in the jupyter notebook email_network.ipynb!
+Check it out in the jupyter notebook email_network.ipynb!